aptos-labs/aptos-core/developer-docs-site/docs/move/book/tuples.md

 ## Subtyping

-Along with references, tuples are the only types that have [subtyping](https://en.wikipedia.org/wiki/Subtyping) in Move.
-Tuples do have subtyping only in the sense that subtype with references (in a covariant way).
+Along with references, tuples are the only other type that have [subtyping](https://en.wikipedia.org/wiki/Subtyping) in Move.
+Tuples have subtyping only in the sense that they subtype with references (in a covariant way).

 For example: